Zheaoli/awesome-coins/README.md

 # Awesome Crypto Currency Tools & Algorithms

-A simple guide to cryto-currencies and their algos.
+A simple guide to crypto-currencies and their algos.

-There are many algorithms used in many different crytpocurrencies.
+There are many algorithms used in many different crypto-currencies.
 This documentument serves to provide a simple map to reference which are for what.

 ## Algos supported by [NiceHash Stratum Proxy](https://www.nicehash.com/?refby=386829)